Chirag047/Stock-Price-Prediction/README.md

 A sleek, interactive **Streamlit-based web application** that enables users to **forecast stock prices** using **Meta’s Prophet** and data from **Alpha Vantage**.
 The app visualizes historical data, generates future forecasts, and compares predicted vs actual closing prices — all in one dashboard.

+and the most exciting part is that this is a live project - https://stock-price-prediction-chsk.streamlit.app/ :)
 ---

 ### 🚀 Features